 Practice Area: Veterans Benefits

-Additionally, if we agree to represent you in your appeal before the Department of Veterans Affairs we can only collect attorney fees from retroactive back benefits paid by the VA upon a successful appeal.
+Our VA-accredited attorneys can provide free consultations to help veterans advocate their Agent Orange claim before the VA.
+Additionally, if we agree to represent you in your appeal before the VA we only collect attorney fees from retroactive back benefits paid by the VA upon a successful appeal.

 To make an appointment

 You returned from Vietnam after being drafted in 1968 and completing your tour in 1969.
 After returning stateside and being discharged, you placed your DD-214, pictures, and dog tags in a trunk and tried to get back to normalcy.
 You got married, had children, had success at your job, and bought a house.
 Your children have asked you about your time in service; however, you didn't want to talk about the war and explained that you left those memories back in Vietnam.

 You have had medical problems over the years, but never filed a claim for disability compensation before the Department of Veterans Affairs (VA).
 In 2007, you had a heart attack and still suffer from heart-related disabilities.
 You were surprised to hear during a reunion with members of your old unit that they were receiving monthly compensation from the VA for a heart condition that surfaced thirty years after their tour in Vietnam ended.

 If this sounds familiar it is because you are one of thousands of Vietnam-era veterans who just became aware that your exposure to Agent Orange in Vietnam may entitle you to VA disability compensation.
 This is also a narrative that the VA-accredited attorneys at Fink Rosner Ershow-Levenberg deal with on a daily basis.
 Please do not hesitate to contact us if you have questions about a new or pending claim related to Agent Orange exposure.